mehmehmehlol/moodjournal-client/README.md

 ## Objectives

-This project is a mood journal to help log entries and moods for users.
+This project is a mood journal to help log entries and moods for users.<br/>
-Disclaimer: This repo is no longer maintained as of 12/12/2022.
+Disclaimer: This repo is no longer maintained as of 12/12/2022, due to many deprecated packages.
+To browse what the site would look, screenshots are attached below.

-<a href="https://moodjournal-client.herokuapp.com/" target="_blank" rel="noopener">Demo</a>

 ---